Multi-threshold time series analysis enables characterization of variable renewable energy droughts in Europe: Results

 \section{Results}

 We define a renewable energy drought as a period during which the moving average of the hourly \ac{VRE} availability factor, also referred to as capacity factor, is below a given qualification threshold~\cite{kittel_measuring_2024}.
+The search algorithm used here iteratively decreases the moving average window, which initially identifies the longest-lasting droughts, followed by progressively shorter ones.
 As there is no consensus in the literature on appropriate drought thresholds, we apply a large number of thresholds to each investigated region and technology, ranging in 5\% increments from 10\% to 100\% of the mean renewable availability across all investigated years \cite{kittel_measuring_2024}.
 While low thresholds identify severe droughts, higher thresholds increasingly include more moderate drought events.
 By scaling drought thresholds relative to the mean availability factor of all hours in the data of each region-technology setting (henceforth referred to as ``relative thresholds''), we account for regional and technology-specific differences in generation potentials.
-This enables meaningful cross-regional and cross-technological comparisons (for more details, see Section~\ref{ssec:methods_vreda}).
-To give an example, an identified wind power drought with a 24-hour duration at a threshold $\tau = 0.1$ should be interpreted such that less than 10\% of the long-run average electricity generation of wind power is available on average during a 24-hour period.
+This enables meaningful cross-regional and cross-technological comparisons.
+Section~\ref{ssec:methods_vreda} details the renewable energy drought definition and identification method.
+To give an example, an identified wind power drought with a 24-hour duration at a threshold $\tau_{0.1}$ should be interpreted such that less than 10\% of the long-run average electricity generation of wind power is available on average during a 24-hour period.

 In the main part of the paper, we illustrate selected results for a limited set of countries.
-The Supplementary Information \ref{sec:sup_inf} provides additional results.
+The \ref{sec:sup_inf} provides additional results and information on the thresholds used.
 Interactive, high-resolution versions of all graphs that allow for retrieving concrete values for each of the illustrated 3D-plots as well as an additional animated graph are available online \cite{kittel_high_2025}.